 Soaking: Pine nuts, Sunflower seeds, Watermelon seeds and Pumpkin seeds

 Pine nuts, sunflower seeds, watermelon seeds and pumpkin seeds are all seeds that need to be soaked.
-Their soaking method mimics how we soak nuts: For every 4 cups of raw seeds, cover with room temperature, filtered water by two inches, and 2 tsp. sea salt.
+Their soaking method mimics how we soak nuts: For every 4 cups of raw seeds, cover with room temperature, filtered water by two inches, and 2 teaspoons sea salt.
 Stir well to dissolve the salt.
 Leave out overnight at room temperature to soak.
 Drain them in a colander; and rinse them well.
 If you suspect old seeds, or possible rancidity, or mold, add 1/2 teaspoon vitamin C powder to the salted soaking water.
 This will kill any potential mold.

 The seeds can now be dehydrated or used wet in recipes.
 Dehydrating and then carefully roasting these seeds further reduces their phytic acid.